ietf-tools/semver-action/README.md

-# semver-action
-GitHub Action to calculate the next release version based conventional commits from latest tag.

 # Semver Conventional Commits - Github Action

 This GitHub Action automatically determinate the next release version to use based on all the [Conventional Commits](https://www.conventionalcommits.org) since the latest tag.